fommil/fpmortals/manuscript/complete.md

     convenient syntax for types that have a typeclass instance.
 -   *typeclass derivation* is compiletime composition of typeclass instances.
--   *generic instances* automatically derive instances for your data types.
+-   *generic instances* automatically derive instances for data types.